-Even if you are really craving mom’s turkey stuffing and pumpkin pie, weigh the options of traveling right now.
-The Centers for Disease Control and Prevention (CDC) recommends virtual Thanksgiving celebrations this year.
-Large indoor gatherings (or those outdoors where social distancing isn't possible) pose a threat to everybody, including the elderly and college students who might catch the virus and bring it back to campus.
+Even if you are really craving Mom’s turkey stuffing and pumpkin pie, weigh the pros and cons of traveling right now.
+The Centers for Disease Control and Prevention (CDC) recommends being up to date on your COVID-19 vaccinations before traveling, so check to see if you’re eligible for a booster shot if it has been more than 6 months since your last vaccination.
+Large indoor gatherings (or those outdoors where social distancing isn’t possible) can still pose a threat, especially to those who are unable to get vaccinated, such as young children and the immunocompromised.

 Decide where you should go

-Some states still require 14-day quarantine for folks visiting from other states.
-Check out local restrictions before you travel, as well as the number of cases in an area at the health department website.
+A few states such as Hawaii still require a quarantine period for unvaccinated visitors from other states.
+Check out local restrictions before you travel, as well as the number of cases in your destination at the state’s health department’s website.
 For instance, Maryland requires visitors from high-impact states to test for COVID-19 and quarantine for two weeks upon arrival.

-Let family and friends know that you may cancel your travel plans at the last minute if infection rates soar in your area or the one you plan to visit.
-Monitor conditions in the weeks leading up to your trip and know that because of new, more lenient airline policies, you can usually cancel or change your plans with no financial penalty.
+Let family and friends know that you may cancel your travel plans at the last minute if you are feeling sick, or if infection rates soar in your area or the location you plan to visit.
+Monitor conditions in the weeks leading up to your trip, and keep in mind that because of more lenient policies on some airlines, you may be able to cancel or change your plans with no financial penalty.

-Airplanes are a convenient way to get to your destination quicker, but think about driving as an alternative depending on distance or weather conditions.
-Amtrak has special protocols in place for safe travel too.
-If you do fly, know that flights on Saturday and Sunday around a holiday are usually more crowded.
-Can you depart late on Friday instead?
+Airplanes are a convenient way to get to your destination quicker, but driving could be a good alternative depending on distance or weather conditions.
+Amtrak has special protocols in place for safe travel, too.
+If you do fly, be aware that flights on Saturday and Sunday around a holiday are usually more crowded.
+Consider departing late on Friday instead.